 And by the way, the waiting game starts from the time you first publish a blog post.
 Not publishing to your blog just keeps it in the sandbox longer.
 The earlier you publish, the better.

-If you’re a beginner blogger, the growth of example 4 is what your first 10-20 posts will probably look like—some impressions, no clicks.
+If you’re a beginner blogger, the growth of example 4 is what your first posts will probably look like—some impressions, no visitors at all.

 Thanks for reading.
 Happy blogging!